MartyIce/martyice.github.io/about.md

 recent Books:
 ---

+* <a href="https://www.amazon.com/dp/B009Y4I4Y2/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1">Paula McLain - The Paris Wife</a> - continuing my Ernest Hemingway journey, this is a "historical fiction" book written from the point of view of Papa's first wife, Hadley.
+While there certainly has to be some "creative license" in some of the dialogue and events, it feels very real and accurate.
+Great insight and portal into Hemingway's early/formative years as an author.

 * <a href="https://www.amazon.com/Seveneves-Novel-Neal-Stephenson/dp/0062190377">Neal Stephenson - Seveneves</a> - good sci-fi book about the end of the world, and new beginnings.
 A bit cumbersome when he gets too deeply into the details, still enough awe-inspiring descriptions of things at massive scale to make it well worth the read.
 I remember when I read Cryptonomicon, I had a few false starts, because he's kind of all over the place in his stories.
 But once you get your teeth in his story, you don't want to let go.

 * <a href="https://en.wikipedia.org/wiki/The_Sun_Also_Rises">Ernest Hemingway - The Sun Also Rises</a> - reading Papa Hemingway made me want to dive deep into Ernest, and this is the first book I chose.
 It was good, and after reading Papa Hemingway, it was hard to not visualize the main character as the man himself.
 I tend to speed read, and I think I need to temper that when reading Hemingway.
 His sparse and direct writing style give the impression of simplicity, then he'll drop an observation on human behavior in the middle of it all that you can miss if you move too quickly.
 Looking forward to reading more!